abdeoliveira/snapxi/README.md

 2. Make it executable.

-3. Run `sudo snapxi help` for commands.

 # Manual

+Run `sudo snapxi help` for commands.

+Please also check the videos in the links below.

 [PART 1 (youtube)](https://youtu.be/JxDLSmV75ww)